-- There are currently 8 million construction workers - The estimated, required amount of construction worker hiring is approximately 723,000 per year, according to NAHB analysis of BLS data and projections - Demand for construction workers is weakening due to the housing downturn, but yearover-year gains remain solid, with 42,400 net residential construction jobs added over the last 12 months - The 6-month moving average of job gains for residential construction was 3,500 a month, as of August - Average hourly wages in the overall construction industry have increased 5.4% over the last year, with average wage levels exceeding national private sector averages - Women make up a growing share of the construction employment, reaching 10.9% in 2022.
-This is a noticeable increase from 9.1% in 2017 and just a nudge below the record high share of 11% recorded in 2021. - Construction payroll employment currently totals 8 million - o Residential construction represents 3.3 million of this total - The number of open construction sector jobs has declined to 363,000 by mid-2023 after peaking at just under 500,000 at the end of 2022 - Construction employment is broad-based across the nation - Self-employment in construction is currently 23% of the labor force, down from 26% in 2010 - Immigrant workers now account for 24% of the construction workforce, down slightly from the 2016 record high share of 24.4%. - Hispanics make up close to a third of the construction labor force (31.5%), a new record high share - Construction attracts 6.5% of all employed veterans - The median age of workers in construction is 42 - However, due to aging trends, the share of construction workers aged 25 to 54 decreased from 72% in 2015 to 67.7% in 2021 - At the start of 2023, about 30% of workers worked at home at least two days a week boosting housing demand
+The estimated number of construction worker growth required for the sector is approximately 723,000 per year, according to NAHB analysis of BLS data and projections.

+- Demand for construction workers is weakening due to the housing downturn, but the year-over year gains remain solid, with 46,300 net residential construction jobs added over the last 12 months. - However, the soft patch for housing has reduced the recent monthly average employment gain for home builders and remodelers to just 700 jobs a month. - Women make up a growing share of construction employment, reaching a new record high of 11% in 2021, a 1.9% percentage point gain since 2017. - Construction payroll employment currently totals 7.9 million. - o Residential construction represents 3.2 million of this total. - The number of open construction sector jobs currently averages between 300,000 to 400,000 each month, although this total is now slowing. - Construction employment is broad-based across the nation. - Self-employment in construction is currently 23% of the labor force, down from 26% in 2010. - Immigrant workers now account for 24% of the construction workforce, down slightly from the 2016 record high share of 24.4%. - Hispanics make up close to a third of the construction labor force (31.5%), a new recordhigh share. - The median age of workers in construction is 42. - o However, due to aging trends, the share of construction workers aged 25 to 54 decreased from 72% in 2015 to 67.7% in 2021.